 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: This study demonstrated that stanniocalcin 2 (STC2) was overexpressed in colon adenocarcinoma (COAD), besides the high expression of STC2 predicted poor prognosis.
-The promoter of STC2 in COAD was hyper-methylation, and the transcription factor Sp1 was essential to the expression of STC2.
+Core tip: This study demonstrated that stanniocalcin 2 (STC2) is overexpressed in colon adenocarcinoma (COAD) and that high expression of STC2 predicts poor prognosis.
+The promoter of STC2 in COAD was hypermethylated, and the transcription factor Sp1 was essential for STC2 expression.
 These findings provide new insights into the mechanism of oncogenic function of STC2 in COAD.

 Li JB, Liu ZX, Zhang R, Ma SP, Lin T, Li YX, Yang SH, Zhang WC, Wang YP.
 Sp1 contributes to overexpression of stanniocalcin 2 through regulation of promoter activity in colon adenocarcinoma.
 World J Gastroenterol 2019; In press